linkov/RealityTap/README.md

 RealityTap
 ==================

-The goal was to start learning [Metal](https://developer.apple.com/metal/) shaders in the context of a usual UIKit interaction.
+Let's learn [Metal](https://developer.apple.com/metal/) shaders in the context of a typical UIKit interaction.
 The repo will be updated with new shaders, feel free to contribute.🤘

 ![Effect 1](demo1.gif) ![Effect 2](demo2.gif)